 1. Know how much sleep you need

 Most adults require between 7-9 hours of sleep a day, but some people require a little more or less.
 Babies, children and adolescents have different needs again.
-Personally, I need around? hours.
+Personally, I need at least 8 hours, often more.
 The graphic below provides a guide for recommended, may be appropriate and not recommended amounts of sleep for various age groups.
 The key is that you feel well-rested when you wake up and throughout the day, with no desire to ‘catch up’ on sleep.
 For some this will be 7 hours, others 9.

 2. Get some sun